 The Institute continues to develop its system of internal control through the refining of business continuity procedures and the ongoing development of the risk management framework.

-I confirm that for the year ended 31 December 2020 the Council has conducted a review of the effectiveness of the system of internal control.
-The review was finalised by the Council on 22 February 2021 following consideration by the Audit and Risk Committee on 12 February 2021.
+I confirm that for the year ended 31 December 2021 the Council has conducted a review of the effectiveness of the system of internal control.
+The review was finalised by the Council on 24/02/2022.

 Internal Control Issues